zuohuahua/Elastos.RT/DevDoc/docs/getting_started.md

 $ source ~/Elastos.RT/Setup/SetEnv.sh devtools_32
 or
 $ source ~/Elastos.RT/Setup/SetEnv.sh
-then according to the list of current to select digital:3
+then choose the index number of _devtools_32_ item from the numbered list
 ```
 ##### Ubuntu_64bit
 ```
 $ source ~/Elastos.RT/Setup/SetEnv.sh devtools_64
 or
 $ source ~/Elastos.RT/Setup/SetEnv.sh
-then according to the list of current to select digital:4
+then choose the index number of _devtools_64_ item from the numbered list
 ```

 2. build CAR tools